Lucky Plaza: History

 On March 12, 2013, fast-food chain Jollibee opened its first branch in Singapore on the 6th floor of Lucky Plaza.
+However the 6th floor store was shut down on November 30, 2023, due to their opening of 10 more stores across Singapore.
+However, on July 22, 2024, Jollibee reopened their store in Lucky Plaza on B1 to replace McDonald's.

 Back in 2014, there was an oversupply of retail spaces in Singapore.
 These retail spaces were closer to neighbourhoods and away from the city area.
 The convenience of these suburban malls caused consumers to stay within their region to shop causing Orchard Road to suffer.
 In addition, newer malls within the City area have also affected the Lucky Plaza businesses.

 Tenants in Lucky Plaza also suffered heavy losses from the heavy rain in 2015.
 The heavy rain resulted in leakages in the ceilings and damaging the property of the unitholders.

+Incident

-On 29 December 2019, six Filipino domestic helpers were struck by a car that sped out of control outside Lucky Plaza's apartment block, with two of the victims killed instantly.
+On 29 December 2019, six Filipino domestic helpers were struck by a car that sped out of control outside Lucky Plaza's apartment block, with two of the women killed instantly, injuring four other women.
 The 64-year-old driver was arrested for reckless driving causing death.

 Architecture

 BEP Akitek Pte Ltd. developed the concept of an open vertical 'bazaar' as to its central position in the middle of the Orchard Road tourist district.

 The prime location prompted the idea of placing the traditional arcade 'on end' in the form of a series of stacked galleries, interconnected by escalators and glass lifts, around a high open space.
-These internal pedestrian streets are linked to that outside and a multi-storey carpark at the rear at several not too convenient points.
+These internal pedestrian streets are linked to that outside and a multi-storey carpark at the rear.

 Amenities

-Lucky Plaza has a range of shops selling electronics, perfume and cosmetics, shoes and sports goods.
+Lucky Plaza has a range of shops selling perfume, Indonesians products, Filipino products, cosmetics, bags, shoes, sports goods and electronics.
 There is a food court in the basement that sells local fare.
-Other food joints in the building include McDonald's, Pizza Hut, Jollibee's and other eateries, including the main branch of an Ayam Penyet chain.